 Platte Valley Trolley

-If you're interested in additional Colorado train rides geared towards trolleys the Platte Valley Trolley offers just such an attraction.
+If you're interested in additional scenic train rides geared towards trolleys the Platte Valley Trolley offers just such an attraction.
 They operate from mid-April through the end of October every weekend using trolley cars along a route that allows for about a 25-minute ride.
 This heritage streetcar system is maintained by the Denver Tramway Heritage Society and was inaugurated on July 4, 1989.

 Pueblo Railway Museum